 People frequently save less for the future than they should.
 Which behavioral interventions and financial incentives do the most to increase the saving rate of individuals with low and irregular income?

 Hypothesis: Salient reminders in the environment can be a great way to promote habit formation.
 With saving, we have many reminders in our environment to spend, but very few to save.
-We predicted that the use of a reminder, like a fake coin, would be more effective at increasing saving than a standard financial incentive.
-We also predicted that the use of emotions, through framing messages as though they come from children of the participants, would be an effective measure.
+We predicted that the use of a reminder, like a fake coin, would be more effective at increasing saving than a standard financial incentive would be.
+We also predicted that the use of emotions, through framing messages as though they came from children of the participants, would be an effective measure.

 Experiment: In collaboration with M-PESA (a savings product in Kenya), we conducted an experiment on a subset of their users, testing which intervention resulted in the greatest average savings.
 Subjects were randomly assigned to receive one of the following interventions:

 - Control: A simple text message reminder to save.